Bianca01950/Rainbow-Poem/README.md

-# Rainbow-Poem
+# Portfolio
-Repo for my poem
+Repo for my portfolio

-The Rainbow
-Red
-Yellow
-Orange
-Blue
-Purple
-Green
+This is a portfolio piece by Bianca Romero